Skip navigation

 Northumbria’s Music learning experience

-Our approach to performance, history and employability is holistic.
-You will learn how music is made, how it is consumed, and how it relates to cultural change by studying music from the Middle Ages to the present day.
+During your degree, you will learn how music is made, how it is consumed, and how it relates to cultural change by studying a wide range of musics and musicians from the Middle Ages to the present day.
 These historical themes will shape you as a performer who understands audience engagement with music in the past, the present and the future.
-Our performance and history modules will connect you to the wider city and community, through partnerships with cultural organisations, such as the Samling Institute for Young Artists, the Newcastle Lit & Phil Library and Newcastle Cathedral.
+The ideas you develop in your history modules will flow outwards through your playing or singing, your engagement with teaching opportunities, and your growing understanding of the music industry.

-We collaborate with leading national organisations such as Trinity Exam Board and the ISM, and work with local music hubs such as Music Partnership North (which deliver instrumental/vocal teaching in schools) to provide placement opportunities in the music teaching modules.
+We also collaborate with leading national organisations such as Trinity Exam Board and the ISM, and work with local music hubs such as Music Partnership North (which deliver instrumental/vocal teaching in schools) to provide placement opportunities in the music teaching modules.

-The degree has been designed alongside a Foundation Year in Music, which offers an opportunity to develop the knowledge and skills needed for degree-level work. .
+The degree has been designed alongside a Foundation Year in Music, which offers an opportunity to develop the knowledge and skills needed for degree-level work.

 See other similar courses you may be interested in: BA (Hons) Theatre and Performance